-Funding maximums are \$25K for a 3-month and \$45K for a 6-month study, and the program is open to Los Alamos National Laboratory Technical Staff Members and/or Los Alamos National Laboratory postdocs.
+Funding maximum is up to \$45K, though projects are typically funded in the \$5-\$10K range.
+The program is open to Los Alamos National Laboratory Technical Staff Members and/or Los Alamos National Laboratory postdocs.
+Requests are evaluated as received throughout the FY, with no due date.